edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 [Learn how to use nvm to install Node.js.](/guides/install_nodejs)

-Once you are using Node.js v18 or v20, update your application code to be compatible with Node.js v18 or v20.
+Once you are using Node.js v18 or v20, update your application code to be compatible with your updated version of Node.js.

 <Callout type="important">